michalonderko/AngularVRT/README.md

 ## Workflow

 After first run of tests you may simple copy images from `visual-regression-test/imgs-test` to `visual-regression-test/imgs-reference`.
 If you modify your application, start tests again.
 Reggresion testing tool shows you all visual changes.
 So you can decide that changes are awaited or not (bugs).
-If you have only awaited diffs then copy images to `visual-regression-test/imgs-reference` (make it referenced).
+If you have only awaited diffs then copy images to `visual-regression-test/imgs-reference` (make it reference).